ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-schedule-merger.md

 }
 ```

-When you do this, the current schedule is actually recalculated based on the last received data, and then sent to output 3 the same way as when it was originally planned.

 #### sendOutput

 You can get the node to send the current output to output 1 or 2 any time by sending a message like this to the node: